aka: Brain Slug

 - The entity Tak in Desperation does this as well - but the process of riding along changes the body and causes it to decay if the host's mind isn't strong enough.

-- Wild Cards has Ti Malice, a parasitic Joker named after a Voudun Loa.* His whole body is like an atrophied, withered fetus and he latches on to a host, leech-like, to feed on their bodily fluids and emotions.
-Not only does he control his hosts while he's attached, they become addicted to the sensation, so that even after he releases them they long for his return.
+- Wild Cards has Ti Malice, a parasitic Joker named after a Voudun Loa.
+His whole body is like an atrophied, withered fetus and he latches on to a host, leech-like, to feed on their bodily fluids and emotions.
+Not only does he control his hosts while he's attached, they become addicted to a chemical he secretes, so that even after he releases them they long for his return.

 - The handlingers of Perdido Street Station, who are given host bodies of convicted criminals by the government of New Crobuzon in return for doing their dirty work.

-- Another Stephen King example is the short story "Gray Matter".
-A man contracts a fungus from a tainted can of beer that eventually transforms his entire body, and makes him crave beer.
+- The short story "Gray Matter".
+A man contracts a fungus from a tainted can of beer that eventually transforms his entire body into a huge fungoid blob monster, and makes him crave beer (and flesh).

 - Hivers in A Hat Full of Sky, which are strange beings akin to bodiless minds incapable of thought.
 They target powerful beings whose minds it can take over, slowly filling up every space until there is none of the original left.